 After reading Heather’s description of the Indian-Latin fusion food from Bombolé, I made a date with a buddy to try it out.
-My plan had been to order the Bombo’ Combo’, but I didn’t want to limit myself to just one empanada.
-I ordered à la carte and got the Matar Paneer and Butter Chicken Empanadas, pared with the Daal (curried lentils) and sauces of mint chutney and Tikka Masala.
-Though not normally a big eater, I devoured this meal.
-After the first empanada my stomach said, “We’re good here,” and my tastebuds answered, “We can jog it off later, mate.
+I had planned to order the Bombo’ Combo’, but didn’t want to limit myself to just one empanada.
+I ordered à la carte and got the Matar Paneer and Butter Chicken Empanadas, paired with the Daal (curried lentils) and sauces of mint chutney and Tikka Masala.
+Though not usually a big eater, I devoured this meal.
+After the first empanada, my stomach said, “We’re good here,” and my tastebuds answered, “We can jog it off later, mate.
 This spice is too good to miss!”
 OH

 The Dry Guilin

 My expectations were neither here nor there when my husband suggested we head to Noodleholics for lunch one Saturday afternoon.
 I figured the carbo load might send me into a napping tailspin, but I’m always up for trying new places in town.
 When we arrived I realized it was where Tork’s Cafe used to be on Grant and Palo Verde.
 We ordered at the counter, took our number, and sat at our table.
 Then I noticed a woman hard at work in the kitchen at the pasta machine.
 Realizing that the noodles were made on site added bonus points.
 The tally really started to add up when my generous bowl of The Dry Guilin arrived and I smelled its heavenly aroma.
 The rice noodles mixed with the spicy dark sauce, bok choy, peanuts, crispy pork, and shrimp combined into a jackpot of flavors.
 Instead of feeling sleepy after my belly was full, I actually felt energized by the fresh ingredients.
 I surely will go back from more.
 No wonder it’s called Noodleholics!
 HW